 The player challenges for this week are:

-As it is each and every reset, the Leviathan Raid encounter order has once again changed.
-The long-term goal of this policy helps keep the mode fresh for players continually going in, but it also helps newer players get used to the Raid and gives them an opportunity to play each part even if struggling.
+While providing new milestones and content, the weekly reset also shuffles the Leviathan Raid encounter order.
+While this not only helps to keep the experience fresh for veteran players, it also helps players new to the experience get used to the Raid while also giving them an opportunity to play each part even if struggling.

 This week, the order is as follows:

-And that’s all for this week, Guardians.
-Enjoy!
+And that’s all for this week.
+Good luck, Guardians!

 Destiny 2 is available now for PC, PlayStation 4 and Xbox One.